3 Tricks to Fix the Bullwhip Effect and Smooth Inventory Replenishment

 A Simple Fact: The Farther from Consumers, the Greater the Wave

-In the graph below, note that the further the inventory partners (DC, Vendor) are from the consumer sales, the greater each partner’s reaction to events.
-Look at March, note how the store sales are about 250 and the vendor’s response is to ship 400, scrambling to build more inventory.
-This isn’t a time-phased response by the vendor to future customer orders, it is a resulting bullwhip effect.
-Also note that like cracking a real bullwhip, the supply curves are repeating waves.
+In the graph below, note that the further the inventory partners (DC, Vendor) are from the consumer sales, the more significant each partner’s reaction to events.
+Look at March, and note how the store sales are about 250.
+The vendor’s response is to ship 400, scrambling to build more inventory.
+This isn’t a time-phased response by the vendor to future customer orders; it is a resulting bullwhip effect.
+Also note that, like cracking a real bullwhip, the supply curves are repeating waves.

 How can you change the game?